dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 <img width="450" height="450" alt="Image" src="https://github.com/user-attachments/assets/a77db9d3-e4df-471a-a3fe-0504288d91b9" /> &nbsp;&nbsp;&nbsp;<img width="500" height="650" alt="Image" src="https://github.com/user-attachments/assets/683029ae-ab6c-40f9-9367-5ece9824c468" /><br><br>

 **` Key Tasks Completed: `**
-- Server renamed to **DC02** to match the domain controller role and rebooted successfully.
+- Server renamed to **DC02** to match the domain controller role and rebooted successfully.<br>
-- VirtualBox networking configured with Host-Only and NAT adapters to isolate lab traffic and allow controlled external access.
+- VirtualBox networking configured with Host-Only and NAT adapters to isolate lab traffic and allow controlled external access.<br>
-- Host-Only IP range identified for static addressing.
+- Host-Only IP range identified for static addressing.<br>
-- Domain controller assigned a static IP address **192.168.56.10**, subnet mask **255.255.255.0**, and DNS **192.168.56.10** with manual IPv4 configuration.
+- Domain controller assigned a static IP address **192.168.56.10**, subnet mask **255.255.255.0**, and DNS **192.168.56.10** with manual IPv4 configuration.<br>
 - No default gateway was configured because the lab uses an isolated internal network.
-All communication occurs within the local environment between the Domain Controller and the client system.
+All communication occurs within the local environment between the Domain Controller and the client system.<br>
-- Network settings applied and verified for connectivity.
+- Network settings applied and verified for connectivity.<br>
 - Installed Active Directory and promoted the server to a DC.<br><br>

 <p align="center"> <strong>Phase II: Organizational Unit (OU) Design & User Provisioning</strong> </p><br>

  **` Organizational Unit (OU) Design & User Provisioning Key Concepts: `**
-  -  OUs organize Active Directory objects like users and computers into structured groups for easier management.
+  -  OUs organize Active Directory objects like users and computers into structured groups for easier management.<br>
-  -  OU design follows business structure, such as departments, roles, or locations.
+  -  OU design follows business structure, such as departments, roles, or locations.<br>
-  -  User provisioning includes creating and configuring user accounts with the correct attributes and settings.
+  -  User provisioning includes creating and configuring user accounts with the correct attributes and settings.<br>
-  -  Security groups are used to assign permissions and control access to resources.
+  -  Security groups are used to assign permissions and control access to resources.<br>
   -  OU structure supports delegation of administration and simplifies policy application through Group Policy Objects.<br><br>

-**` Overview: `**
+**` Lab Overview: `**
 -  This phase focuses on building and managing the Active Directory structure.
 Organizational Units are created to organize users and computers for structured administration.
 New user accounts are added and placed into appropriate security groups, including administrator accounts for elevated privileges.
 A Windows 10 system is then joined to the domain to integrate it with Active Directory.
 After the join process, a newly created domain user account is used to log in and verify authentication and access control functionality.<br><br>

 **`Active Directory Infrastructure Setup:`**<br/>